Elizabeth Báthory: Confinement and death

 On 25 January 1611, Thurzó wrote a letter to King Matthias describing that they had captured and confined Báthory to her castle.
 The palatine also coordinated the steps of the investigation with the political struggle with the Prince of Transylvania.
 She was detained in the castle of Csejte for the remainder of her life, where she died at the age of 54.
-As György Thurzó wrote, Elizabeth Báthory was locked in a bricked room, but according to other sources (written documents from the visit of priests, July 1614), she was able to move freely and unhindered in the castle, more akin to house arrest.
+György Thurzó wrote that Báthory was locked in a bricked room, but according to documents from the visit of priests in July 1614, she was able to move unhindered in the castle, more akin to house arrest.

-She wrote a will in September 1610, in which she left all current and future inheritance possession to her children.
-In the last month of 1614, she signed her arrangement, in which she distributed the estates, lands and possessions among her children.
+She wrote a will in September 1610, in which she left all current and future inheritance possessions to her children.
+In the last month of 1610, she signed her arrangement, in which she distributed the estates, lands and possessions among her children.
 On the evening of 20 August 1614, Báthory complained to her bodyguard that her hands were cold, whereupon he replied "It's nothing, mistress.
-Just go lie down."
+Just go lie down".
 She went to sleep and was found dead the following morning.
-She was buried in the church of Csejte on 25 November 1614, but according to some sources due to the villagers' uproar over having the Countess buried in their cemetery, her body was moved to her birth home at Ecsed, where it was interred at the Báthory family crypt.
+She was buried in the church of Csejte on 25 November 1614, but according to some sources due to the villagers' uproar over having the Countess buried in their cemetery, her body was moved to her birth-home at Ecsed, where it was intered at the Báthory family crypt.
 The location of her body today is unknown but believed to be buried deep in the church area of the castle.
 The Csejte church and the castle of Csejte do not bear any markings of her possible grave.